 And Arendelle wasn’t even destroyed, thanks to Elsa, her power (on a scale many orders of magnitude beyond righting giant columns), and her newly-found magic elemental horse.
 As Olaf says, “I love a happy ending!”

 Wait, Olaf?
 Elsa?
 Arendelle wasn’t destroyed?
 I loved the movie, but it would be a narrative plus if the kingdom paid some price for their exploitation of the native peoples.

 What would I have changed?
 The ending.
 I would have destroyed Castle Arendelle.
 The people would have watched the destruction from the high cliffs to which they’d evacuated, learned the truth, come back determined to rebuild, but never to rebuild injustice.

-- Check out Howard Ho’s brilliant review of the music of Frozen and Frozen II: How Elsa Found Herself (musically) and Why It’s Amazing.
+- Check out Howard Ho’s brilliant review of the music of Frozen and Frozen II.
+I wrote about it in another post: The Music of Frozen II

 - I really liked this movie, a lot, but it did hold back from some important ideas.
 If colonialism exacted a real cost on Arendelle, or if Elsa were explicitly gay, it would cost Disney millions of dollars in markets such as American Conservatism and China.
 See the VOX article “Why Elsa from Frozen is a queer icon, and why Disney won’t embrace that idea”